Tavi – The Kingdom of Tonga's Legendary Ascetic

 What to do?
 He decided that he might find a place where life was worth living in the South Pacific and very possibly in the Kingdom of Tonga.
 He read that Tonga had land laws that would prevent Western domination and a sovereign that could be talked to rather than the impersonality of a democracy.
 The only thing left to do was to get there.

 Step one was going to the United States and getting a job as a civil engineer in San Francisco where he helped build one of the city’s famous tunnels.
 In the U.S. he saved enough money to buy a small sailboat.
 Once he had the boat, he and another man sailed it through Polynesia to Tahiti.
 From Tahiti, Tavi continued on alone to Tonga, and this was before the invention of automatic steering.
 He docked in Tonga in 1951.
-In those days, before yachts turned the oceans into a huge trailer park, it was a big event for a little boat to sail to Tonga so a few days after he arrived he met the late Queen Salote and the future King Tafa'ahau, who at that time was known as Tungi.
-Soon Tavi found a job with the Ministry of Works, met the noble Havea, and then, just before Tavi turned 30, he retired to the uninhabited island of Hunga Tonga, a place that was suitable to his nature.
+In those days, before yachts turned the oceans into a huge trailer park, it was a big event for a little boat to sail to Tonga so a few days after he arrived he met the late Queen Salote and the future King Tafa’ahau, who at that time was known as Tungi.
+Soon Tavi found a job with the Ministry of Works, met the noble Havea, and then, just before Tavi turned 30, he retired to the uninhabited island of Hunga Tonga.
 He decided against suicide.

 His tools in Hunga consisted of a spoon that he used to eat wild papaya and a stainless steel bush knife that he used to hack open sprouted coconuts.
 He had a small garden, but most of his food came from foraging.